pislisSniflis/buffer-overflow-demo/README.md

 This repository contains a simple C program to demonstrate a **buffer overflow vulnerability**.
 The purpose of this demo is to educate students about insecure coding practices and their potential consequences.

 # pre-requisite
 - Install Visual Studio Code and add the C/C++ dependencies to run the C code.
-Refer to this : https://code.visualstudio.com/docs/languages/cpp
+Please refer to this : https://code.visualstudio.com/docs/languages/cpp

 ## How It Works